A River Stone

 Our river cobble tumbles downstream in the rushing high water of spring.
 It is rounded and smooth, a smooth river stone to hold in the palm of your hand.
 Polished by time, it is flecked pink, white, and black.
 Wet and glistening in the sun, this small pebble started high on the mountainside.
 Perhaps it had never seen light at the center of a granite block but now it lays under the wavering light in a river pool far below the mountain.
 And tomorrow, maybe a caddis fly larva will decide to latch on and build its home out of bits of sand before it hatches and the round river rock’s story continues.

-Hannah Fake is the Lead Naturalist for SIHA.
+Hannah Fake was the Lead Naturalist for SIHA for two seasons.
+She now works for the Forest Service in the SNRA.
 She loves hiking among the boulders that have tumbled down the mountainside and imagining what the area would have looked like with glaciers.